 Art House Convergence (AHC) is an association dedicated to advancing excellence and sustainability in community-based, mission-driven media exhibition.
 Each year our annual conference, regional seminars, and other programs provide networking opportunities, educational resources, and define best practices for hundreds of theaters and festivals located throughout North America.

 Art House Convergence is currently a program of the Michigan Theater Foundation, a 501(c)3 located in Ann Arbor, MI.
-The program currently operates with two dedicated staff members and input from an advisory board and network of volunteers.
+The program currently operates with one dedicated staff member and input from a transitional working group and network of volunteers.

 Art House Convergence was founded in partnership with Sundance Film Festival in 2006 when a group of fourteen independent cinemas theaters including the Michigan Theater, Belcourt Theatre, and Ragtag Cinema were brought together by Sundance Institute’s Art House Project.
 The first official conference was held in 2008 in Salt Lake City with the objective of increasing the quantity and quality of art house cinemas in North America.
 Read the full history here.

 The first conference was hosted in Utah to coordinate with the Sundance Film Festival, and moved to Midway in 2010 to accommodate its growing capacity.
 The conference has remained in Midway in order to facilitate networking and dining among attendees.
 However, we are currently researching venues in Salt Lake City and beyond.